Maui Forest Bird Recovery Project

 Listen to ‘Apapane

-‘Apapane have incredibly varied calls and songs, including squeaks, whistles, rasping notes, clicking sounds, and melodic trills.
-Some songs are pleasant and rather canary-like; others are harsh and mechanical sounding.
+‘Apapane have a wide variety of calls and songs, including squeaks, whistles, rasping notes, clicking sounds, and melodic trills.
+Some songs are lilting and canary-like; others are harsher and mechanical sounding.

 https://www.mauiforestbirds.org/wp-content/uploads/2018/09/Apapane.mp3